Sanjay-geospatial/Semantic-segmentation-of-aerial-imagery/README.md

-##This repository provides an implementation for semantic segmentation of aerial imagery using TensorFlow with a ResNet backbone.
-The architecture leverages transfer learning from pre-trained ResNet models combined with a segmentation head for precise pixel-wise classification of aerial features.##
+## This repository provides an implementation for semantic segmentation of aerial imagery using TensorFlow with a ResNet backbone.
+The architecture leverages transfer learning from pre-trained ResNet models combined with a segmentation head for precise pixel-wise classification of aerial features ##

 Features
 🛩️ ResNet Backbones: Supports ResNet50, ResNet101, and ResNet152